-- The increasing availability and use of secure and trustworthy encryption technologies ensures the security, safe transmission and confidentiality of computer data, and consequently the protection of citizens' privacy and effective data protection in the cyberspace. - However, the growing use of encryption both in data storage and in Internet communications with more and more sophisticated techniques is making harder and harder to get through the encryption, that is increasingly becoming a problem in all the Member States. - Encryption is often deployed deliberately by criminals to protect the illegal material in their possession and makes both the fight against and the prevention of cybercrime more difficult.
-Since encryption is default in many applications, and is used across a wide spectrum of offences, the Law Enforcement Authorities often encounter problems with encrypted data. - The encryption makes it difficult or prevents completely getting access to relevant information regarding online crime or cybercrime, in particular for the identification of communications or computer data in possession of suspects or offenders, not only in forensic examinations but also in all other types of investigations.
-In addition, the use of end-to-end encryption by an increasing number of service providers makes the interception or interpretation of material difficult.
+- The increasing availability and use of secure and trustworthy encryption technologies ensures the security, safe transmission and confidentiality of computer data, and consequently the protection of citizens' privacy and effective data protection in the cyberspace. - However, the growing use of encryption both in data storage and in Internet communications with more and more sophisticated techniques is making it increasingly hard, if not nearly impossible, to get through the encryption, that is increasingly becoming a problem in all the Member States. - Encryption is often used by criminals to protect the illegal material in their possession and their communications and makes the investigation of cybercrime more difficult.
+Since encryption is used by default in many applications, LEA often encounter problems obtaining evidence that is in encrypted form. - The encryption makes it difficult or prevents completely getting access to relevant information regarding cybercrime, in particular for the identification of communications or computer data in possession of suspects or offenders, not only in forensic examinations but also in all other types of investigations.
+In addition, the use of end-to-end encryption by an increasing number of Service Providers makes the interception or interpretation of material difficult.

 - There is no standard solution either for encrypted data or for encrypted communications.
-After examination of the individual case, targeted measures such as special telecommunications surveillance measures or decryption measures can be deployed. - In this context, the first challenge is to detect the encrypted content, that is not always indicated as such, and the form of encryption using the necessary equipment.
-The most significant problem is, however, the decryption itself, which is possible only by using high capacities specialised hardware and software requiring high level investments and significant costs. - In tackling these problems there is a need for familiarity with the present state of the art in encryption technology and to study weaknesses in algorithms and implementations, including in order to take advantage of possible errors. - The evaluation has shown that some success is usually achieved when very simple forms of encryption methods are used, and that is possible to ascertain or back-calculate keys using appropriate software (such as PRTK via the FTK Platform) that makes decryption possible.
-Simple passwords can be 'cracked' using the appropriate hardware and tools. - The investigative authorities may contribute significantly to the success of password cracking if they can provide information relevant to the password itself (possible passphrases, phrase fragments, character set, password length, etc.), and all digital evidence (storage devices) to the computer forensic experts.
+After examination of the individual case, targeted measures such as special telecommunications surveillance measures or decryption measures can be used. - In this context, the first challenge is to detect the encrypted content and the form of encryption using the necessary equipment.
+The most significant problem is, however, the decryption itself, which is possible only by using high capacities specialised hardware and software requiring high level investments and significant costs. - In tackling these problems there is a need for familiarity with the present state of the art in encryption technology and to study weaknesses in algorithms and implementations, including in order to take advantage of possible errors. - The evaluation has shown that some success is usually achieved when very simple forms of encryption methods are used, and that is possible to ascertain or back-calculate keys using appropriate software that makes decryption possible.
+Simple passwords can be 'cracked' using the appropriate hardware and tools. - The investigative authorities may contribute significantly to the success of password cracking if they can provide information relevant to the password itself (possible passphrases, phrase fragments, character set, password length, etc.), and all e-evidence or devices to the computer forensic experts.
 However, this is not always effective.